Abhinav-code54/BMI-Calculator/README.md

 13.Clarifies that BMI is a general screening tool, not a full health assessment.

 ->Technologies / Tools Used
-Python 3
+1.Python 3
-Jupyter Notebook (for testing/demo)
+2.Jupyter Notebook (for testing/demo)
-Git & GitHub (version control)
+3.Git & GitHub (version control)

 ->Project Structure
 ├──> main.py           #Main menu and program flow